T

 restaurant

-A vibrant Mexican restaurant in the Distillery District, known for its authentic cuisine, extensive tequila selection, and lively atmosphere.
-It's a great spot for a flavorful dinner.
+A vibrant Mexican restaurant located in the Distillery District, offering delicious tacos, extensive tequila list, and a lively patio.
+It's a great spot for both lunch and dinner.

 1. Morning